edgedb/easy-edgedb/chapter16/index.md

 ## `index on` for quicker lookups

 We're getting closer to the end of the book and there is a lot of data that we haven't entered yet.
 There is also a lot of data from the book that might be useful but we're not ready to organize yet.
-Fortunately, the original book Dracula is made up of letters, diaries, newspaper reports and similar writings that begin with the date and sometimes the time.
-They all start out in this sort of way:
+Fortunately, the original text of Dracula is organized into letters, diary entries, newspaper reports, etc. that begin with the date and sometimes the time.
+They tend to start out like this:

 ```
 Dr. Seward’s Diary.